arifszn/meme.js/README.md

 # meme.js

-Random memes on your browser/server.
+Random memes on the browser/server.